harrytjbreen/photography/scripts/bulkAddPhotos/README.md

 ## Overview

 This script automates the bulk upload of photos to AWS S3 and indexes metadata in AWS DynamoDB.
-It is designed to help you efficiently add large numbers of photos, organizing them into collections within your DynamoDB table while storing the actual image files in S3 buckets.
+It is designed to efficiently add large numbers of photos, organizing them into collections within your DynamoDB table while storing the actual image files in S3 buckets.
+The script supports specifying both a collection identifier (`collectionId`) used as a slug and a human-readable collection name (`collectionName`) for display purposes.

 ## Prerequisites